 - Both ionization AND photoelectric smoke alarms; OR

 - Dual sensor smoke alarms, which contain both ionization and photoelectric smoke sensors.

 Choose interconnected smoke alarms, so when one sounds, they all sound.

 There are alarms for people who are unable to hear a standard smoke alarm.
 These alarms may have strobe lights that flash and/or vibrate to alert the person.
 The vibrating alarm would be of assistance to people who are visually and hearing impaired.

 Are Smoke Detectors or Alarms Expensive?

 Smoke alarms are not expensive (between $6 and over $40) and are worth the lives they can help save.

-Jacksonville Fire and Emergency Services has a smoke alarm program that offers free smoke alarms to citizens who are buying their home.
+Jacksonville Fire & Emergency Services has a smoke alarm program that offers free smoke alarms to citizens who are buying their homes.

 Where Should My Smoke Detector or Alarm be Located?